DiegoAvena/Assignment3/README.md

 References:

+1.)
 For the idea on how to potentially use a stack to perform delimiter checking, I used pages 204-205 of Data Structures and Algorithms, second edition, by Michal T. Goodrich, Roberto Tamassia, and David Mount.

+2.)
+For info on eof(), I used for info on eof, I used: https://stackoverflow.com/questions/47572104/how-to-know-if-next-getline-is-eof-c?rq=1 and http://www.cplusplus.com/reference/istream/istream/getline/